feapaydin/rubygpt/README.md

 #### Connection Adapters

-The rubygpt client uses [Faraday](https://github.com/lostisland/faraday) to manage HTTP connections.
+The Rubygpt client uses [Faraday](https://github.com/lostisland/faraday) to manage HTTP connections.
 This allows the entire power of Faraday to be used for the API requests, including diverse HTTP adapters and features like streaming.

 ### Chat Completions API